Finding the perfect ergonomic keyboard for you

 has a buy guide that walks you through all the components you have to buy, which helps a novice builder a lot.

-Other great keyboards are the ...
+Other popular keyboards are the …

 Switches